LondonAppDeveloper/nginx-django-uwsgi-proxy/README.md

-# nginx-uwsgi-proxy
+# NGINX Django uWSGI Proxy

-NGINX container to use as a proxy for an uWSGI app
+NGINX container designed to forward requests to a Django app running on uWSGI.